Browse Article by Topicscreate web form create online form create form

 Related Forum Questions

-- How can I create 'competition/giveaway' forms such as www.rafflecopter.com?
+- How can my other users create forms from scratch?

 You'll learn how to create a simple web form, set up notifications, embed a form to a website, test the form to see if it's 100% working, and see responses both in your email and JotForm inbox.
 Learn it all in 2 minutes with the video below.